tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 ## Indicating Schema-based Typing

-As we will see in more details in the following TinyBase and TypeScript guide, it is possible to use schema-aware type definitions by appending `with-schemas` to the very end of the path like this:
+As we will see in more details in the following TinyBase And TypeScript guide, it is possible to use schema-aware type definitions by appending `with-schemas` to the very end of the path like this: